tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_workshop_videos.md

 I've given numerous presentations and workshops on API documentation, and I've recorded most of them.
 The most recent recordings are available below.

 Keep in mind that my API content evolves, so some older presentations might no longer match the course content.
-I recorded these videos during a full-day API documentation in Raleigh, North Carolina, on April 6, 2019.
+I recorded most of these videos during a full-day API documentation in Raleigh, North Carolina, on April 6, 2019.
 (For more details, see this [blog post](https://idratherbewriting.com/2019/04/01/upcoming-api-workshops/).)
 This recording closely aligns with the latest content and activities in this course.
 I divided this all-day workshop into five separate videos.

 * TOC
 {:toc}